Sammaye/mongoglue/README.md

 Note: Setting the attributes and validating them are two completely different things.

+### Validation

+#### Validators

+There a couple of ways to use validators.
+Firstly the ORM actually comes in built with a surprising number of base validators:

+#### Get Validation Errors

+### Setting Sanitised Attributes

+Note: It is NOT advised you do this.
+Please do not PASS GO, go straight to JAIL.

+When you know what you have is OK to put into the document without validation you can use the `setAttributes()` function providing it with a array of properties with the key of each element being the property name:

+	$model->setAttributes(array('name' => 'sammaye'))

+### Getting the document

+There are couple of functions to get the document back out of the model once you have placed it in.
+The one to use depends upon your need:

+- If you only need database fields (no virtual attributes) you can use either `getDocument()` or `getRawDocument()`.
+The difference between the two being that `getRawDocument` returns any subdocuments etc stripped of their `\mongoglue\Document` class whereas `getDocument()` does not.
+- If you need all attributes you can use `getAttributes()`.
+This function will currently run a `getDocument()` and then merge those results with the virtual attributes to return a result

 ### Saving

 A document will and should always call the `save()` function, whether it be new or not.
 The `save()` function will automatically detect if the record should be inserted or updated